david-zhou/UberClone/README.md

 - Track your driver position, name, car plate, etc
 - Post-ride details (Distance, time, fee)

-Of course it is not complete and has some bugs, so any recommendation is welcomed :)
+Of course it is not complete, and maybe implementation is not optimal and has some bugs, so any recommendation is welcomed :)

 For deploying the app, you'll need to add certain dependencies to the gradle.
 In this case I used these ones: